nerooc/graphs/Lab01/README.md

 ## Task 3 - Graph generator

-Program provides a way for an optimized graph generation based on a few variables [...].
+Program allows user to generate random graph based on number of vertices and number of edges or probability that between two vertices there exists an edge.